cschladetsch/Doplhin/DrawEllipse/prompt.md

 ## Example Driver Code

-All comments that start with TODO must be generated.
+All comments that start with TODO must be generated:

 ```cpp
 // TODO Include all required headers